agitter/MultiPCSF/README.md

                         previous iteration.
 Random mode computes prizes for a specific sample given the most recent forests for all other samples.
-  --mu=MU               A parameter used to penalize high-degree nodes from
-                        being selected as Steiner nodes.
-Does not affect prize nodes but does affect artificial prizes.
-The penalty is -mu*degree.
-Set mu <= 0 to disable the penalty (default).
 ```

 ## Developers